This website is dedicated to the Hungarian born stamp dealers Béla, Géza, Eugen and Frank Szekula.

 In February 1922, Max Goldberger’s Prokura at Béla’s company expired.

-In June 1923, Goldberger’s stamp business was transformed into “Max Goldberger & Cie”, with him and his wife Helene Goldberger-Sekula — presumably a sister of the Sekula brothers — as owners.
+In June 1923, Goldberger’s stamp business was transformed into “Max Goldberger & Cie”, with him and his wife Helene Goldberger-Sekula — one of two sisters of the Sekula brothers — as owners.

 In July 1929 their company was deleted from the company register when Max and Helene left Switzerland.